- A cash exercise, or

 - The shares you exercise and hold may lead to a concentrated position of company stock that encompasses a large percentage of your net worth.
-Concentrated stock positions are something that should be continually evaluated for its pros and cons.
+Concentrated stock positions are something that should be continually evaluated for their pros and cons.

 - If you have incentive stock options, a cash exercise may increase the likelihood that you will be subject to the alternative minimum tax.

 - A cash exercise often requires the use of cash on hand, or the liquidation of other assets to pay the up-front cost of buying the shares.

 Typically, those who choose a cash exercise are optimistic that the value of the company stock will go up.
 Therefore, they plan to hold the company stock in the medium- and long term.
 By holding company stock, you expose your portfolio to both the upside and downside risk of the markets.

 Generally speaking, if the stock price goes up, you win.
 If the stock price goes down, you lose.